Car safety features explained

 You would expect that good all-round visibility is among the first aims of any new car design.
 Unfortunately, with modern cars there is always a conflict between the need to strengthen the cabin to withstand serious crashes and the need to see out from the driver's seat.
 This means that modern cars tend to have poorer visibility thanks to oversized pillars, though largely compensate with cameras and/or proximity sensors to alert the driver to obstacles they might otherwise miss.
 The most advanced systems utilise an array of hidden cameras to stitch together a 'top-down' view of the car, which can make manoeuvring into the tightest of parking spots a doddle.

 Blind spot warning systems

 Blind spot warning systems can reduce the likelihood of an accident when changing lanes by alerting drivers to unseen adjacent vehicles.
-This is normally done via a light in the door mirror, which is backed up by an audible alert should the driver not see it and make an attempt to change lane.
+This is normally done via a light in the door mirror, which is often backed up by an audible alert should the driver not see it and make an attempt to change lane.